notnullgames/lol/LANGUAGE.md

 N - wait (in seconds)
 ```

-code would look like this:
+same code above would look like this:

 ```
 S  O 01